AtheosGame/AtheosGame.github.io/Game/Lore.md

 Nothing, or everything.

-Those who die lose their physical bodies and their souls are moved to the Underworld as always, but there is no one to sort the pure from the wicked, no one to serve the good in Elysium or punish the evil in Ammit.
+Those who die, lose their physical bodies and their souls are moved to the Underworld, but there is no one to sort the pure from the wicked, no one to serve the good in Elysium or punish the evil in Ammit.
 Thus, the souls of the dead are thrown into disarray, and left to their own devices.

 Finding their way back to the land of the living is harder or easier depending on where their souls fell.
 Some will forever lose themselves in the tortuous labyrinth of Tartarus, while others will be enslaved by the more powerful souls of monsters too big to fit through the gates that take you back to the physical  World.

 Those who come back do so as ectoplasmic shadows and existence pains them until they find a body to inhabit.
-But, of course, that requires them to kill their host first.
+But of course, that requires them to kill their host first.
 Bodies are the most valuable commodity, and souls are now willing to wreak havoc to obtain the most powerful bodies within their reach.

 Now that death does not represent the end, life has acquired a new meaning, for both the living and the no longer dead.